-At the high school level (grades 9-12) detention is held during the 1st period.
+Detention is held during lunch or the 10th period.
 A teacher or an administrator can assign detention.
 When a teacher assigns detention, the student is to report to the classroom of the teacher who assigned the detention.
 Detention by a teacher takes precedence over any activity, club, sport, etc., but NOT over a scheduled class.
 If an administrator assigns the detention, it is considered central detention, and the student reports to an area designated by the building Principal.
-The Principal will assign central detention only.
+The Principal and/or assistant Principal/head teacher will assign central detention only.
 The student is to arrive promptly to the detention and have with him/her class work that he/she is to work on during that time.

 Students who have been assigned detention by an administrator and who have to make-up missed class work or a test with a teacher must obtain a note from the teacher.
-The student is then to present the note to the detention monitor at the beginning of 1st period for approval.
+The student is then to present the note to the detention monitor at the beginning of 10th period for approval.
 Please note that this excuse from detention does not replace or give credit for attending detention.
-The only way to receive credit for detention is to be in detention.
+The only way to receive credit for detention is to be in detention and complete the assigned time.